jalkoby/active_store_accessor/README.md

 With `active_store_accessor` you can have boolean, integer, float, time store attributes which would act like a regular schema columns.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'active_store_accessor'

-And then execute:

-    $ bundle

 ## Usage

 After you add gem into Gemfile everything is done for you.
 Now you can declare your serialized properties in a next way: